Mjz86/mjz_esp32_os/README.md

  a open source operating system kernel for running wrench  byte code in a esp32 / esp32s3 microcontroller with command line interface and a file system

+info:
+this operating system is mainly for the  esp32s3 and the esp32

 if i got some time i would  clean up all of the code .